faris-ashriem/movie-recommender/README.md

 3. Similarity Calculation
 - Uses cosine similarity between TF-IDF vectors to find similar movies.
 4. Recommendation
-- Finds the most similar movies to the input title.
+- Finds the most similar movies to the input title based on similarity value results.
 - Returns a list of 10 movies in descending order of similarity.

 ---